-Care Continuum Strategy or Program Details Audience Prevention Seasons for Growth The primary goal of these programs is to support children and young people to develop the knowledge, skills and attitudes required to understand and manage experiences of change, loss and grief and to connect with others going through similar experiences.
-This goal is central in fostering emotional literacy and resilience as a pathway to improved social and emotional wellbeing.
-Students K - 6 The Seasons for Growth program addresses the priority theme of building resilience while also fostering a felt sense of belonging and changes in behaviour.
-Specifically, the programs provide a safe learning environment for children and young people Prevention / Early Intervention / Targeted / Individual Australian eSafety Commissioner Toolkit for Schools to prevent and respond to cyberbullying The toolkit resources are categorised into four elements: Prepare, Engage, Educate and Respond.
+Care Continuum Strategy or Program Details Audience Prevention/ Targeted intervention Grow Your Mind (GYM) Grow Your Mind builds resilience and supports respectful relationships and consent education.
+Grow Your Mind is available as a quality -assured program in the NSW Department of Education's Student Wellbeing external programs catalogue.
+This program is taugh t at part of our PDHPE curriculum.
+Students K - 6 Prevention/ Targeted intervention Positive Behaviour for Learning (PBL) Positive Behaviour for Learning (PBL) brings together the whole -school community to contribute to developing a positive, safe and supportive learning culture.
+Positive Behaviour for Learning (PBL) Procedures DRAFT DEC 24.docx Students K - 6 Prevention National Week of Action (NWA) Our school participates in the annual National Week of Action against Bullying and Violence (NWA) in August each year.
+Staff, students 3 - 6 Prevention Child protection Teaching child protection education is a mandatory part of the syllabus.
+Students K - 6 Prevention / Early Intervention / Targeted / Individual Australian eSafety Commissioner Toolkit for Schools to prevent and respond to cyberbullying The toolkit resources are categorised into four elements: Prepare, Engage, Educate and Respond.
 The resources are used to engage with the school community about creating and maintaining safe online environments to prevent cyberbullying incidents.
-The toolkit includes actions to report and manage cyberbullying incidents.
-All Early intervention Targeted / Individual intervention Learning and Support The LST works with teachers, students and families to support students who require personalised learning and support.
-All Targeted / individual intervention Attendance The LST refer students to the attendance co-ordinator who will convene a planning meeting with students, families and teachers to address barriers to improved attendance and set growth goals.
-Individual students, attendance co- ordinator Targeted intervention Individual intervention Individual behaviour support planning This may include developing, implementing, monitoring and reviewing: behaviour support, behaviour response and risk management plans.
-Individual students, parent/carer, LAST, AP
+The toolk it includes actions to report and manage cyberbullying incidents.
+All Targeted / Individual intervention Learning and Support The LST works with teachers, students and families to support students who require personalised learning and support.
+All Targeted / individual intervention Attendance support The LST refer students to the attendance co-ordinator who will convene a planning meeting with students, families and teachers to address barriers to improved attendance and set growth goals.
+Individual students, attendance co-ordinator Individual intervention Individual behaviour support planning This may include developing, implementing, monitoring and reviewing: behaviour support, behaviour response and risk management plans.
+Individual students, parent/carer, LAST, AP teacher managed or executive managed.
+They should consider whether the behaviour poses a risk to the safety or wellbeing of the student or others.